beril-ilter/resume/README.md

-# resume
+# Online Resume
-This is Tacire Beril İlter's online resume.
+This is the repository for Tacire Beril İlter's online resume.
+[Click here](https://beril-ilter.github.io/resume/) to visit the page.